ISSKA/geocruncher/doc/api-examples.md

-# Exemples for querying the API using CURL
+# Examples for querying the API using CURL

 ## Tunnel Meshes